shiva-ajay/Sushi-Homepage/README.md

 # Sushi Restaurant Website

 This repository contains a Sushi Restaurant website created with HTML, CSS, and JavaScript.
-It features excellent animations, a superb user interface (UI), and is fully responsive.
+It features excellent animations, a superb user interface (UI) and is fully responsive.

 ## Features